prosoitos/school_project/ms/proposal.md

 # Conclusion

 This is truly a great proposal.
+I am very proud of it.